ShilpaShivarudraiah/YelpContentBasedModeling/README.md

 python run.py

-1. Enter the Business Name for Getting the Recommendation
+1. Enter the Restaurant Name (Ex: Starbucks) for Getting the Recommendation
 2. Enter the Number of Recommendations which you find Relevant
 3. Enter q to exit or enter business name for new recommendation.